GraphSAINT/GraphSAINT/README.md

 This is the open source implementation for the "GraphSAINT" paper submitted to NeurIPS 2019.

-We keep improving our results.
+With better hyperparameter searching procedure, we keep improving our results.
 Now GraphSAINT performs even better in terms of both accuracy and time (compared to Table 2 in the submitted paper).

 Results highlight (2 layer GCN models):

 * Reddit-`./train_config/neurips/reddit2_rw.yml`: reaching 0.966 (from previously 0.964) F1-micro score, with the same training time
-* Yelp-`./train_config/neurips/yelp2_mrw.yml`: reaching 0.652 (from previously 0.642) F1-micro score, with longer training time
+* Yelp-`./train_config/neurips/yelp2_mrw.yml`: reaching 0.652 (from previously 0.642) F1-micro score, with 3x training time; reaching 0.645 (from previously 0.642) F1-micro score, with the same training time.
-* Flickr-`./train_config/neurips/flickr2_rw.yml`: reaching 0.513 (from previously 0.509) F1-micro score, with even shorter time
+* Flickr-`./train_config/neurips/flickr2_rw.yml`: reaching 0.513 (from previously 0.509) F1-micro score, with 0.75x training time
-* PPI-`./train_config/neurips/ppi2_rw.yml`: reaching 0.979 (from previously 0.973) F1-micro score, with longer training time
+* PPI-`./train_config/neurips/ppi2_rw.yml`: reaching 0.979 (from previously 0.973) F1-micro score, with 4x training time; reaching 0.974 (from previously 0.973) F1-micro score, with the same training time.

-[Updated table to be added]
+[Updated Table 2 and convergence curve of the submitted paper to be added soon]

+[New results with deeper GCNs and other architectures coming soon]

 ## Features

 As stated in the paper, GraphSAINT can be easily extended to support various graph samplers, as well as other GCN architectures.
 To add customized sampler, implement the a new sampler class in `./graphsaint/cython_sampler.pyx`.

-As for the GCN architecture, right now higher order graph convolutional layers are already supported.
+As for the GCN architecture, right now higher order graph convolutional layers are already supported in this codebase.
 Just specify the order in the configuration file (see `./train_config/README.md`).
 We will add support for JK-Net (Jumping Knowledge GCN) soon.

 ## Dependencies